waylaidwanderer/node-chatgpt-api/README.md

     // it and any other parameters here
     model: 'text-chat-davinci-002-20221122',
   },
-  // (Optional) Set a custom prompt prefix.
-As per my testing it should work with two newlines
+  // (Optional) Set custom instructions instead of "You are ChatGPT...".
-  // promptPrefix: 'You are not ChatGPT...\n\n',
+  // promptPrefix: 'You are Bob, a cowboy in Western times...',
   // (Optional) Set a custom name for the user
   // userLabel: 'User',
   // (Optional) Set a custom name for ChatGPT